Topaz1618/-Plasticine/README.md

 ## TODO
-- [ ] Add wxPython, support graphical interface to adjust face deformation, and view the effect in real time
+- [ ] Add wxPython, support graphical interface to adjust face deformation, and view the effect in real time.

 ## License